BEROCHLU/kf2-autokick-level-and-perk/README.md

 # How to run

 1. Launch KF2 Server.bat
-2. Open brower FireFox or Chrome
+2. Open brower FireFox or Chrome.
-3. Move to WebAdmin (e.g. http://localhost:8080)
+3. Move to WebAdmin. (e.g. http://localhost:8080)

 # How to restrict level or perk

-1. Click MANAGEMENT CONSOLE
+1. Click MANAGEMENT CONSOLE in WebAdmin.
 2. Edit level or perk what you want.

 # What is a fixed issue and improved